Madison County Fair returns this weekend

-The 20th annual Madison County Fair begins at 3 p.m., Friday in Wanda Priest Park.
+The 20th annual Madison County Fair begins at 3 p.m. today in Wanda Priest Park in Fredericktown.

 Rick Mansfield, of Ellington, will be telling stories of Ozark history, dressed in character.